 JSON code

-[Editor’s Note:] Merged from sections 2 of draft-tnbidt-ccamp-transport-nbi-analysis-uc1-01 and draft-tnbidt-ccamp-transport-nbi-analysis-uc3-00

 This document provides some detailed JSON code examples to describe how the YANG models being developed by IETF (TEAS and CCAMP WG in particular) can be used.

 The examples are provided using JSON because JSON code is easier for humans to read and write.